Enable Azure Automation State Configuration

 Note

 Deploying DSC to a Linux node uses the /tmp folder.
 Modules such as nxautomation are temporarily downloaded for verification before installing them in their appropriate locations.
 To ensure that modules install correctly, the Log Analytics agent for Linux needs read/write permissions on the /tmp folder.
+The Log Analytics agent for Linux runs as the omsagent user.
+To grant >write permission to the omsagent user, run the command setfacl -m u:omsagent:rwx /tmp.

 Enable a VM using Azure portal

-To enable an Azure VM to State Configuration through the Azure portal:
+To enable an Azure VM to State Configuration through the [Azure portal][24]:

 1. Navigate to the Azure Automation account in which to enable VMs.